Physician Assistant Studies M.S.

 Degree: Master of Science

-Towson University offers a Master of Science degree in Physician Assistant Studies that is completed concurrently with a Certificate in Physician Assistant Studies at the Community College of Baltimore County - Essex campus (CCBC).
+Towson University offers a Master of Science degree in Physician Assistant Studies.
 The program begins in June of each year and is 26 months in length.
 In a time-efficient manner, students complete the requirements to sit for the physician assistant certification examination and earn a Master of Science degree in Physician Assistant Studies.
 The program prepares the physician assistant to assume roles in clinical practice, health care leadership, advocacy for clients, education of others and clinical research, as well as carrying out the other responsibilities of a physician assistant.
 Such roles are important for physician assistants in a variety of practice, education and administrative positions.

-- Completion of prerequisite courses, with a grade of “B” or better: Anatomy (or Anatomy and Physiology I) (4); Physiology (or Anatomy and Physiology II) (4); Biochemistry (3); Microbiology (4); college-level statistics in any discipline (3) and medical terminology (minimum 2 units, 3 preferred).
+Completion of prerequisite courses, with a grade of “B” or better: Anatomy (or Anatomy and Physiology I) (4); Physiology (or Anatomy and Physiology II) (4); Biochemistry (3); Microbiology (4); college-level statistics in any discipline (3); Health Care in the US (HLTH 207) or equivalent (3); and medical terminology (minimum 2 units, 3 preferred).

-- As a result of COVID-19, online labs will be accepted for the 2020-2021 application cycle.
+- Online labs will be accepted.
 Anatomy, Physiology, and Microbiology all require labs.

 - Organic Chemistry is not a substitute for Biochemistry.